 The Nina also has standard ski features like a powder skirt and pass pocket.
 We wish the powder skirt was removable and find that this skirt rides up and can pull your layers up with it.
 We like the Nina's cozy wrist gaiters but don't understand why the hood needs to be detachable — it seems unnecessary and adds weight.

 The Nina has some great pockets, including one media pocket with an interior headphone gasket.
 Still, we wish that there was an interior zipper pocket for stashing things like keys and credit cards.
-This year, we also noticed that the Nina has an interesting safety feature called "Rescue Sleeves."
+This year, we also noticed an interesting safety feature called “Rescue Sleeves.”
 The inside material of the sleeves is bright orange, and the jacket is meant to be turned inside out so you can signal a helicopter with your bright arms.

 Should You Buy the Orage Nina?